vasistalodagala/whisper-finetune/README.md

 # Fine-tuning and evaluating Whisper models for Automatic Speech Recognition

 This repository contains the relevant scripts to fine-tune and evaluate Whisper models of various configurations available over huggingface 🤗.
-There is support to fine-tune the models using custom datasets that haven't been made available over huggingface.
+Scripts in this repository support fine-tuning these models using custom datasets which haven't been made available over huggingface.
 Some of the models trained and evaluated using these scripts can be found [here on huggingface](https://huggingface.co/vasista22).